palantir/bulldozer/README.md

 # "update" defines how and when to update pull request branches.
 Unlike with
 # merges, if this section is missing, bulldozer will not update any pull requests.
 update:
-  # "allowlist" defines the set of pull requests that should be updated by
+  # "trigger" defines the set of pull requests that should be updated by
   # bulldozer.
-It accepts the same keys as the allowlist in the "merge" block.
+It accepts the same keys as the trigger in the "merge" block.
-  allowlist:
+  trigger:
     labels: ["WIP", "Update Me"]

-  # "denylist" defines the set of pull requests that should not be updated by
+  # "ignore" defines the set of pull requests that should not be updated by
   # bulldozer.
-It accepts the same keys as the denylist in the "merge" block.
+It accepts the same keys as the ignore in the "merge" block.
-  denylist:
+  ignore:
     labels: ["Do Not Update"]
 ```

 ## FAQ

-#### Can I specify both a `denylist` and `allowlist`?
+#### Can I specify both `ignore` and `trigger`?

 Yes.
-If both `denylist` and `allowlist` are specified, bulldozer will attempt to match
+If both `ignore` and `trigger` are specified, bulldozer will attempt to match
 on both.
-In cases where both match, `denylist` will take precedence.
+In cases where both match, `ignore` will take precedence.

 #### Can I specify the body of the commit when using the `squash` strategy?